 - Check and clean heating, ventilating, and air-conditioning systems before use.

 - If using an onsite private sewage system, your system must be inspected and serviced prior to using an in-home washing machine.

 Step 5: Remove contaminated items that cannot be cleaned/salvaged.

-- wall coverings, most paper products, as they cannot be properly
+- Wall coverings and most paper products, as they cannot be properly disinfected

 Step 6: Clean.

 Never mix bleach and ammonia, or bleach and acids.
 This creates toxic gases that are dangerous and can cause serious injury.

 - Help the drying process by using fans, air conditioning units, and dehumidifiers.

 - To clean hard surfaces that may have been in contact with floodwater (such as flooring, concrete, molding, wood and metal furniture, countertops, appliances, sinks, and other plumbing fixtures): First, wash with a household cleaner (non-ammonia) and clean water.
 Next, disinfect with a mixture of 1 cup of bleach in 5 gallons of water.
 Allow to air dry.